 Question 9: In your opinion, how can governments balance natural resources sustainability with economic development goals?

 Lao depends on natural resources; and it is mainly agrarian and its people mainly subsistence farmers.
 Sustainable development must be achieved.
 Laos is reportedly a communist nation, which represents an immense opportunity.
-It would nice to see civil society involved as well.
+It would be nice to see civil society involved as well.
 Laos is an interesting laboratory in which to pursue sustainable development because here, everyone is supposedly on the same page (because the country is communist).

 In the Lao debt crisis, it is the creditors who hold all the cards – and they are the party.
 China, Mr. Imboden says, never attend the development partners’ roundtable meetings.
 Laos keeps things bilateral with China, and keeps the relationship very insulated.
 “We’re trying to be good friends, but in the end, it’s their call, right?”.